 Benefits of Using Breadcrumbs

-There are several important benefits to using breadcrumbs on your site:
+There are several significant benefits to the use of breadcrumbs on your site:

 Improved Website Usability

 Breadcrumbs help users better understand the organization and structure of your site.
-Breadcrumbs provide a sense of location by showing the navigation trail on each page.
+They also provide a sense of location by showing the navigation trail on each page.

 This prevents visitors from feeling lost or confused when deep in nested pages many levels below the homepage.
 Breadcrumbs act like a map to guide users.